ddebrito/Perl-ControlLogix/README.md

 my $reject_count = $counter_tag->read();
 $counter_tag->write(100);      # Set it to 100

-# Read/Write a STRING from a PLC string array
+# Read/Write a STRING to/from a PLC string array
-# Note a String Tag is just a tag structure of:
+# Note a String Tag is just a PLC tag structure of:
 #    .LEN   --> a DINT indicating number of characters in the string
 #    .DATA  --> array of SINTs (up to 82) of characters
-# We'll use methods that abstracts of reading/writing of the STRING
+# We'll use methods that abstract the reading/writing of STRING tags
 my $tag = 'TestString[2]';
 my $string = $plc->read_string_tag($tag);
 print "String read test for $tag result is: '$string'\n";